-ChartMogul is a subscription analytics platform used by thousands of businesses with recurring revenue to measure, understand, and grow their recurring revenue businesses.
+ChartMogul is a subscription analytics platform and CRM used by thousands of businesses with recurring revenue to measure, understand, and grow their recurring revenue businesses.
 Unify and enrich your subscription data in a single location to automate the reporting of key subscription metrics: monthly recurring revenue (MRR), customer churn, customer lifetime value (LTV), and more.

 Here’s what we cover in this article: